aws-pablito/aws-quicksight-slackanalytics-app/README.md

 3. Follow the instructions in the app to update your redirect URL and install the Athena Federated Query Connector in your AWS account.

-4. Query the Slack Analytics Member Analytics using Amazon Athena or QuickSight Connector to Athena.
+4. Query the Slack Member Analytics using Amazon Athena or QuickSight Connector to Athena.